By Diane Connors, senior policy specialist at the Groundwork Center for Resilient Communities

 Article originally posted by Groundwork Center for Resilient Communities.

-Back to school sales usually involved backpacks, notebooks and calculators.
-Now, add apples, Brussels sprouts, and dry red beans to the back-to-school market, with truckloads of credit being given to an innovative state program called 10 Cents a Meal for School Kids & Farms, a matching grant program for schools to buy and serve Michigan-grown fruits, vegetables, and dry beans in lunches for Michigan kids.
+Back to school sales usually involved backpacks, notebooks, and calculators.
+Now, add apples, Brussels sprouts, and dry red beans to the back-to-school market, with truckloads of credit being given to an innovative state program called 10 Cents a Meal for Michigan's Kids & Farms, a matching grant program for schools to buy and serve Michigan-grown fruits, vegetables, and dry beans in lunches for Michigan kids.

 The Michigan legislature just expanded the program for a third year, and agricultural business is expanding too.

 “When the school year started, sales increased in the fall,’ said Mark Coe, reflecting on the impact of the 10 Cents a Meal program.
 He’s managing partner of Michigan Farm to Freezer, which purchases and freezes produce from at least 30 Michigan farms for sale to retail and institutional markets.
 That school-start increase in business has been the same for each of the last two years when the state program has been in existence, Coe said.
 And when school lets out for winter holidays, there’s a downturn that doesn’t pick back up until school starts again.

 “10 Cents is definitely noticeable in our business,” he said in a report about the pilot program from the Michigan Department of Education (MDE) written for the legislature.

 The program also has been nationally recognized at conferences, and Michigan Farm Bureau praises it as a model for other states.